Acute: A term used to describe any process occurring over a short period of time.

 Artery: A blood vessel carrying blood away from the heart.

 Atrium: A chamber of the heart.
-Cats have two atria, right and left.
+Dogs have two atria, right and left.

 Capillary:The smallest vessels where nutrients, oxygen, and carbon dioxide are exchanged in the tissues.